Clinical Trials from Home, Expanded to All Diseases

 "Revising Beopchasohn That Strangles New Drug Developers"

-According to financial authorities and the pharmaceutical·bio industry as of June 16, two key reform tasks stand out: adjusting the calculation formula to exclude or offset clinical and R&D expenses from the PTLCO requirement, and expanding Decentralized Clinical Trials (DCT), where patients participate from home, to cover all diseases.
+According to financial authorities and the pharmaceutical and biotech industry on June 16, the key reform tasks include revising the calculation formula to exclude or offset research and development (R&D) costs such as clinical trial expenses from beopchasun, and expanding decentralized clinical trials (DCT), which allow patients to participate from home, to all disease areas.

 [KR-China Bio Contrast] ④ Accelerating Clinical Trials and Easing Delisting Regulations Will Narrow the Gap View original image

-According to the "Analysis of the Appropriateness of Listing Maintenance Requirements for Biohealth Companies Listed under Technology Evaluation Exemptions" report published in 2023 by the Korea Health Industry Development Institute, about 84% of biohealth companies listed through the technology exemption had annual PTLCO exceeding 1 billion won, far surpassing the 22% among generally listed biohealth companies.
-The report found that only tech-exempt biohealth firms tend to reduce R&D investment in their third to fifth years after listing to avoid being flagged for management, and recommended easing the PTLCO requirement.
-One biotech Chief Financial Officer (CFO) said, "To avoid being designated as a management issue, we have no choice but to delay clinical schedules or scale them down.
-The rule that prevents us from spending on clinical trials is essentially a structure that devalues our technology."
+According to the 2023 report "Analysis of the Appropriateness of Listing Maintenance Requirements for Biohealth Companies Listed via Technology Evaluation Exception" published by the Korea Health Industry Development Institute, about 84% of biohealth companies listed under the technology exception recorded annual beopchasun losses exceeding 1 billion won, compared to about 22% of regular listed biohealth companies.
+The report diagnosed that, to avoid designation as a watch list company, only the technology exception biohealth companies reduce R&D investment in their third to fifth year after listing, calling for a review of beopchasun requirements.
+One biotech Chief Financial Officer (CFO) said, "To avoid being put on the watch list, we have no choice but to delay or scale down clinical trials.
+This criterion, which prevents spending on clinical trials, ends up devaluing our technologies by design."

-The Korea Exchange currently maintains that the PTLCO requirement is necessary to prevent marginal companies with little prospect of recovery from remaining on the exchange and harming investors.
-There is also a need to maintain fairness with other industries.
-If the PTLCO requirement is lifted without caution, there are concerns it could become a means for "zombie companies" to survive.
-They argue that exceptions to loss regulations cannot be granted simply because a company is engaged in new drug development.
+The Korea Exchange currently maintains that the beopchasun standard helps prevent marginal companies with little chance of recovery from remaining on the market and harming investors.
+It also raises the need to ensure consistency across industries.
+There are concerns that recklessly loosening beopchasun requirements could allow "zombie companies" to survive.
+The argument is that simply being a new drug company should not justify an exemption from loss regulations.

-Therefore, even if the PTLCO requirement itself is not abolished, there are increasing calls for reforms to ensure that the unique characteristics of new drug development are not unfairly reflected in the calculation.
-An accountant with experience auditing pharmaceutical companies said, "New drug development costs are investment expenditures that build future assets, but the current criteria treat them as simple business losses.
-Distinguishing the nature of losses should be the starting point for correcting the PTLCO requirement."
+Nonetheless, there are increasing calls to at least actively consider improvements that would prevent the beopchasun formula from treating new drug development costs as ordinary operating losses, even if the standard itself is not abolished.
+An accountant with experience auditing pharmaceutical companies said, "New drug development expenses are investments that create future assets, but the current formula treats them as simple operating losses.
+Distinguishing the nature of these losses is the starting point for revising beopchasun."

-In political circles, extending the current three-year grace period for PTLCO or creating exceptions has been discussed.
-Although the Financial Supervisory Service allows clinical development costs to be treated as assets if certain conditions are met in its supervisory guidelines, industry insiders point out that the burden of proving technical feasibility is high, making practical use limited in the field.
+In political circles, proposals have surfaced to extend the current three-year beopchasun grace period or introduce exceptions.
+While the Financial Supervisory Service allows clinical development costs to be treated as assets under certain conditions via supervisory guidelines, the industry points out that the technical feasibility requirements are so stringent that practical application remains limited.

-To strengthen clinical capabilities, experts point to expanding the scope of Decentralized Clinical Trials (DCT), which allow patients to participate remotely from home, to all diseases.
-According to an analysis of over 60 clinical trials by the Center for the Study of Drug Development (CSDD) at Tufts University in the United States, clinical trials adopting DCT saw patient enrollment rates increase by 200% and costs decrease by 50%.
-Lower clinical costs would, in turn, reduce the PTLCO burden.
+To strengthen clinical capability, experts highlight expanding decentralized clinical trials (DCT) to all disease areas—allowing patients to participate remotely from home—as a starting point.
+According to an analysis of 60 clinical trials by the Center for the Study of Drug Development (CSDD) at Tufts University in the U.S., clinical trials using DCT saw patient enrollment rates increase by 200% and costs decrease by 50%.
+Lower clinical trial costs would also ease the beopchasun burden.

 [KR-China Bio Contrast] ④ Accelerating Clinical Trials and Easing Delisting Regulations Will Narrow the Gap View original image

-Alongside system reform, there are also calls for Korea to convert its data assets into clinical competitiveness.
-A prime example is the National Health Insurance data, where about 97% of the Korean population—around 50 million people—have their treatment, examination, and claim records stored in a single institution.
-Combining this with artificial intelligence (AI) could reduce the biggest bottleneck in clinical trials—patient recruitment—and differentiate Korea as a "clinical testbed" for global pharmaceutical companies.
-An executive at a pharmaceutical company that achieved multi-trillion won sales through in-house new drug development and direct sales in the United States said, "If the government properly establishes an AI infrastructure, we can build an AI-based clinical platform that finds the right patients for trials faster than any country in the world.
-Rather than competing with China on volume, Korea should create a specialized clinical ecosystem and become a global testbed."
+In addition to regulatory improvements, there are also calls for Korea to leverage its data assets as a competitive edge in clinical development.
+The National Health Insurance database, which holds the medical records, checkup data, and claims history of about 50 million people—97% of the population—at a single institution, is a prime example.
+Combining artificial intelligence (AI) can help overcome the biggest bottleneck in clinical trials: patient recruitment.
+This differentiated "Korean-style clinical testbed" could attract global pharmaceutical companies.
+An executive at a pharmaceutical company that has developed a new drug in-house and achieved multi-trillion won in direct sales in the U.S. said, "If the government builds the proper AI infrastructure, we can create an AI-based clinical platform that finds the right patients for trials faster than anywhere else in the world.
+Rather than competing with China by scale, Korea should build a specialized clinical ecosystem and become a global testbed."

 This content was produced with the assistance of AI translation services.